mwichary/twitter-export-image-fill/README.md

 (I wrote a [similar script for Medium archive](https://github.com/mwichary/medium-export-image-fill).)

+### Why you should have a complete archive of your own data

+- n+1 backups is better than n backups.
+- Your own backup will make it possible to get to your data if you’re offline, or if Twitter happens to be down.
+- Someone can hack into your account and delete your stories.
+- Someone at Twitter can make a mistake and delete them, too.
+- Years or decades from now, Twitter might cease to exist.

 ### Instructions

 1. Request your Twitter archive from the bottom of https://twitter.com/settings/account.